Representations of dynamical systems on Banach spaces not containing $l_1$: The main results

-(1) $\Rightarrow$ (2): Since the compact space $X$ is metrizable there is a sequence of functions $f_n \in C(X)=Tame(X)$ which separate points of $X$.
-For each $f_n$ we can construct by Theorem \ref{t:functrepr} a continuous Rosenthal representation $(h,\a)$ of $(G,X)$ such that our original function $f_n$ comes from the flow $(G,\a(X))$.
+(1) $\Rightarrow$ (2): Since the compact space $X$ is metrizable there is a sequence of functions $f_n \in C(X)=Tame(X)$ which separates points of $X$.
+For each $f_n$ we can construct by Theorem \ref{t:functrepr} a continuous Rosenthal representation $(h_n,\a_n)$ of $(G,X)$ such that our original function $f_n$ comes from the system $(G,\a_n(X))$.
 Applying Lemma \ref{l:system} we conclude that $(G,X)$ is Rosenthal representable. \end{proof}

-If $X$ is a tame, not necessarily metrizable, dynamical $G$-system then the induced systems $(G, B^*)$ (on the unit ball $B^*$ of $C(X)^*$) and $(G, P(X))$ (where $P(X)$ denotes the compact subspace of $B^*$ consisting of all probability measures on $X$) are tame as well.
+If $X$ is a tame, not necessarily metrizable, dynamical $G$-system then the induced systems $(G, B^*)$ (on the weak$^*$ compact unit ball $B^*$ of $C(X)^*$) and $(G, P(X))$ (where $P(X)$ denotes the weak$^*$ compact subspace of $B^*$ consisting of all probability measures on $X$) are tame as well (see Corollary \ref{t:B(X)tame}).
 For metrizable $X$ this is \cite[Theorem 1.5]{Gl-tame}.
 In fact one may show a stronger result: